run2bizdocs/documentation/en-us/docs/4biz-helium/processes/event/use/create-change-from-an-event.md

 3. Click on "Create request for change";

-4. Complete the fields;
+4. It'll appear the page to register the change;

-5. Click on the button “Operations” then "Save".
+5. Complete the fields and then on "Save".

 Related
 -----------